zihuazhang337/Group-25/docs/final.md

 The score and damage graph are similar, for the damage affect the score heavily.

 ### Run time

+The movement of the monster is very hard to predict, which can be a reason why there is a valley around 36-39 rounds.
+Overall, the score of the agent stays around 7000 after learning.
+Therefore the agent does learn its goal of killing the monster.

 Our ultimate goal is to let the agent kill the monster as fast as possible.
 Therefore, the run time is also important.